-The Soapbox Sessions welcomed an eclectic selection of speakers including radio DJ Steve Lamacq and a Buddhist monk to present on a wide range of music-related topics
+The Soapbox Sessions welcomed an eclectic selection of speakers including radio DJ Steve Lamacq and a buddhist monk to present on music-related topics.

 Sign up for IQ Index